Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion coefficients formalism: ParSpec

 \subsection{Basic formalism}

-In this section we will review the ParSpec formalism, highlighting the features especially relevant to data analysis.
-For a complete account, see Ref.~\cite{ParSpec}.
-The ParSpec framework can be constructed starting from considering the following parametrization:
+In this subsection we will review the ParSpec formalism, highlighting the features especially relevant to data analysis, and the classes of beyond-GR theories that can be mapped to this framework.
+For a complete account, see Ref.~\cite{ParSpec}.\\ Perturbed BHs relax towards their equilibrium state by emitting GWs.
+The main contribution to the GW signal, at intermediate times, is due to a superposition of damped normal modes, also called quasi-normal modes (QNMs), exhibiting a discrete complex spectrum that can be computed from BH perturbation theory (for a review, see Ref.~\cite{QNM_review_BCS}).
+This prediction allows to test for the presence of modifications to the GR QNM emission from perturbed BHs "ringing down" towards their stationary state.\\ The ParSpec framework, aimed at implementing a suitable parametrisation for such a test, can be constructed starting from considering the following parametrization:

 \be \ee